okuvshynov/rlscout/README.md

 1. Use self-play Deep RL (think AlphaZero) to get a very strong model for the game <---- we are here now
 2. Use that model to provide a good ordering for full search, like [PVS](https://www.chessprogramming.org/Principal_Variation_Search)

+Currently is tested on:
+1. Apple's M* SoC (using GPU for training, ANE for self-play)
+2. x86 Linux with nVidia GPUs

 ## TODO now

 Immediate next steps: